Book a Program

 Songs Can Change the World

-During this sing-along for little folks, young children build community and experience joy as they keep the tradition of American folk music alive.
-This residency includes singing and movement and emphasizes themes of family and friendship, diversity, the environment,...
+During this sing a long for little folks, young children build community and experience joy as they keep the tradition of American folk music alive.
+This performance includes singing and movement with the children and emphasizes themes of family and friendship,...

 Stories of West Afrika